LEH231/fstFilter_PRS/README.md

 # fstFilter_PRS

-Contained here are the scripts and SNP sets used for the PRS FST-filter project.
+This repository contains the scripts used for the PRS FST-filter project.
+The scripts have not been modified to run directly following download, but detailed descriptions are provided throughout the code.